codepath/android_guides/Google-Maps-Fragment-Guide.md

 </resources>
 ```

-The meta data for `com.google.android.maps.v2.API_KEY` within the **application node** in the `AndroidManifest.xml` for your app should reference this string resource:
+The metadata for `com.google.android.maps.v2.API_KEY` within the **application** section in the `AndroidManifest.xml` for your app should reference this string resource:

 ```xml
 <application